pvcraven/opensource_article/opensource_article.md

 ---

 Of course, writing code in the global context isn't good form.
-Thankfully it is easy to use learn about using functions with Python and Arcade.
-Here we can see an example of a student drawing a pine tree using a function and parameters.
+Thankfully it is easy to use improve your program by using functions.
+Here we can see an example of a drawing a pine tree at a specific (x, y) location using a function:

 ```python
 def draw_pine_tree(x, y):